 At first glance you’d be forgiven for thinking that England has little diversity as far as hiking trails are concerned.
 Yet for a relatively small country there’s a huge variety to suit vastly different types of trekking enthusiasts.
 Whether it’s history, food, idyllic villages, or simply the nature you wish to immerse yourself in, English trails have something for everyone.
-Here are three of the most popular and readily accessible routes geared towards all skill and experience levels.
+Here are 3 hikes in England on some of the most popular and readily accessible trails geared towards all skill and experience levels.

 Stretching along the meandering path of Hadrian’s Wall, this journey will see you spending anywhere from four to eleven days retracing the footsteps of Roman soldiers from a bygone era.
 After nearly two millennia, the fortification is still intact and well-preserved for great chunks of the route.
 Built in order to protect the outer reaches of the Roman empire in its province of Britannia, Hadrian’s Wall will keep history enthusiasts amazed throughout.
 Hikers will have the chance to stop and explore the ruins of countless turrets, forts, and ‘milecastles.’